A quiet place to work on your book or screenplay.

 - A microwave.
 Handy for reheating takeout or for nuking one of the entrees from your mini-fridge.

 - A mini-fridge.
 It's stocked with fruits, soft drinks and bottled water.
 Mini-fridge costs are calculated separately and are not included as part of your lodging bill (though we're not going to stiff you like other hotels).
 We may include other snack items in the fridge such as homemade hummus, pasta dishes, cheese platters or other entrees.
-If this appeals to you, please complete the following three-questions prior to your arrival to give us an idea of your food preferences.

 - Room service.
 In your cabin you'll find a list of menu items available from restaurants around town.
 You tell us what you'd like to order and we get it to your cabin in less than an hour (hopefully way less).